rany2/edge-tts/examples/serverless-api/README.md

 ## Usage

-Once deployed, you should be able to make a curl request similar to:
+Once deployed, you should be able to make a curl request similar to the below.
+You can find this url on your Cerebrium dashboard.
 ```
 curl --location 'https://api.cortex.cerebrium.ai/v4/p-xxxxxx/serverless-api/run' \
 --header 'Authorization: Bearer <AUTH_TOKEN>' \